 The most harmful myth, as far as the dog is concerned is ”Don’t worry, it’ll grow back.”
 Well, sometimes it will.
 However, the older the dog is, the less likely the guard hairs will re-grow.
 While the undercoat will re-grow, the upper hairs sometimes do not.
 This gives the dog a patchy, scruffy, frizzy appearance.

 Also, a shaved dog is more susceptible to sunburn – skin damaged by UV rays.
 These are rays that the dog would not otherwise be exposed to.
 This, unfortunately, can be painful and take a long time to heal.
 The dog may have scaling and dandruff for quite some time, even after the hair has re-grown.

 Dogs like poodles, Maltese, Shih Tzu’s, and other dogs, which do not have undercoat, require regular grooming and haircuts.
-But dogs with undercoats rarely do.
+But dogs with undercoats rarely need shaving.
 So shaving your long-haired, double-coated dog in the summer is not really necessary, according to some veterinarians.
 But there may be just as many veterinarians and groomers who hold the opposite opinion and this needs serious consideration, too.
 To shave or not to shave?
 This controversy is sure to continue.